 left-handed (non- dominant hand).
 It will be helpful if you have a cotton ball or clean gauze ready to cover the site once you have pulled the needle out.

 With your dominant hand, hold the syringe like a dart at a 90 angle to the site.

 Insert the needle straight into the skin with a quick firm motion.

 Supporting the syringe with your nondominant hand, pull the plunger slightly with your dominant hand to check for blood unless your health care provider has told you this step is not needed.
 If you see blood in the syringe, do not inject the medicine and take the syringe out and throw it away in a Sharps container.
-Put gentle pressure on the site with the alcohol wipe or gauze for 30 seconds.
+Put gentle pressure on the site with a cotton ball or gauze for 30 seconds to 1 minute.
 You can massage gently.
 Start over with steps 2-9 to draw up a new dose of medicine and inject at a new site.

 If there is no blood, inject the medicine slowly until the syringe is empty.

 Take the needle out quickly, at the angle in which it was injected.

 Place a cotton ball or gauze at the injection site and put pressure on the site for 30 seconds to 1 minute.

 Throw away the needle and syringe in the Sharps container.
 Do not recap the needle!

 Do not give yourself an injection in the same place every time.
 You may want to use your left thigh one time and your right thigh the next.
 It may help to write down the site where you gave your last injection and the date.
 This way you can make sure you always use a different site.